JonathanYin/UCSD-CSE-Courses/README.md

 ### CSE 140 - Components and Design Techniques for Digital Systems

 - **John Eldon, Fall 2022**
+- Grade solely based off of two midterms and a final exam
+- No mandatory homework, but textbook readings were helpful
+- *My Thoughts:* The class was very unorganized when I took it, with lectures consisting of a myriad of different topics combined together in one incoherent, unstructured mess.
+The content of the course doesn't really go too deep into any particular topics, but some of the more important concepts were sequential logic circuits and finite state machines.

 ### CSE 140L - Digital Systems Laboratory

 - **John Eldon, Fall 2022**
+- Grade consists of five labs on SystemVerilog, which you can work on in a group of up to three students
+- Having a Windows device is pretty much mandatory for this class, due to the use of Questa/ModelSim for simulation and Quartus for synthesis (trust me, you do not want to use EDAPlayground).
+- *My Thoughts:* I'd definitely advise working in a group for this class, since although the earlier labs can be done solo, the amount of work and level of understanding needed starts to ramp up for the last few.